-What to do if you break a tooth?
+What should you do if you break a tooth?

-Breaking a tooth can be alarming, but the first thing is to stay calm.
-Depending on the severity of the fracture, acting quickly can prevent the damage from worsening.
-Once it happens, it is important to follow certain steps and seek dental attention as soon as possible.
+Breaking a tooth can be alarming, but the first thing to do is stay calm.
+Depending on the severity of the fracture, acting quickly can prevent further damage.
+As soon as it happens, it is important to follow a few steps and seek dental care as soon as possible.

-If you break a tooth, follow these steps while seeking dental attention:
+If you break a tooth, follow these steps while seeking dental care:

 - Rinse your mouth: Use warm water to clean the affected area.
-Avoid using very hot or cold water, as it may further sensitise the area.
+Avoid using very hot or cold water, as this can make the area more sensitive.

-- Collect the broken fragments: If a piece of the tooth has broken off, store the fragment in a container with milk or, if milk is unavailable, in water or saline solution.
+- Collect the broken fragments: If a piece of the tooth has broken off, store the fragment in a container with milk or, if you do not have access to milk, in water or saline solution.

-- Control the swelling: If there is swelling or pain, apply an ice pack to the outside of your face for 15-20 minutes to reduce inflammation.
+- Control swelling: If there is swelling or pain, apply an ice pack to the outside of the face for 15-20 minutes to reduce inflammation.

-- Avoid chewing: Do not chew with the broken tooth and try not to apply pressure on it to prevent further damage.
+- Avoid chewing: Do not chew with the broken tooth and try not to put pressure on it to avoid further damage.

-When should you see a dentist if you’ve broken a tooth?
+When should you visit the dentist if you have broken a tooth?

 You should see a dentist immediately if:

-- You experience intense pain that doesn’t go away.
+- You experience intense pain that does not go away.

 - The tooth is severely fractured or displaced.